2019 Hyderabad shooting: Police deliberately fired upon accused, says SC inquiry panel report

 The Justice VS Sirpurkar panel noted that the police had the responsibility to keep them safe.

-“Their [police] conduct subsequent to the deaths of the deceased suspects in falsifying the record would indicate that not only did they act in furtherance of common intention to give false information in order to screen the offenders, but also that, they acted with common intention to cause the deaths of the four deceased suspects,” the report said, according to Live Law.
+“Their [police] conduct subsequent to the deaths of the deceased suspects in falsifying the record would indicate that not only did they act in furtherance of common intention to give false information in order to screen the offenders, but also that, they acted with common intention to cause the deaths of the four deceased suspects,” the report said.

 Three of the deceased – Jollu Shiva, Jollu Naveen and Chintakunta Chennakeshavulu – were minors, the commission noted.